adhearsion/adhearsion-website/docs/source/upgrading.md

 Adhearsion 2.0 has reinvented the concept with the new plugin system.
 For more information, check out the page dedicated to [Plugins](/docs/plugins).

-However, you do not have to jump in all the way and create a new component for your existing local components.
+However, you do not have to jump in all the way and create a new plugin for your existing local components.
 Adhearsion now automatically loads all files placed into the "lib/" directory.
 If you want to migrate an existing component to a simple CallController, this is the fastest and easiest way to do it.
 For example, if we had a component named "conference_login" like this:

 <pre class="brush: ruby;">
 methods_for :dialplan do